pranshupanda/accelerating-bo/README.md

-# Acquisition-Acceleration
+# Discrete-Acq-Optimizer

-Accelerating acquisition function optimization in discrete space
+Testing a new class of genetic algorithms to optimize acquisition functions in discrete space on a variety of benchmarks